sohail019/Complete-ReactJS/01_Chai_aur_React/README.md

 ## Special Thanks

-We would like to extend our heartfelt thanks to the creators of the amazing resources that have significantly contributed to this repository:
+I would like to thank Hitesh Sir for the amazing playlist on YouTube, the free resources, and the real-world projects that have greatly contributed to this repository.

 - **Hitesh Choudhary** for the [Chai aur React](https://www.youtube.com/playlist?list=PLu71SKxNbfoDqgPchmvIsL4hTnJIrtige).
 This playlist offers an engaging and thorough exploration of React concepts with Projects.